Simple guide to the website

 On that basis we get the following:

-Figure 2: Incidence of monetary frameworks, full sample, target variable aggregation:
+Figure 2: Incidence of monetary frameworks, advanced and emerging economies, target variable aggregation:

-Figure 3: Incidence of monetary frameworks, full sample, stage of development aggregation:
+Figure 3: Incidence of monetary frameworks, advanced and emerging economies, degree of monetary control aggregation:

 - over time countries have moved towards frameworks that target inflation rather than any other variable

-- over time they have moved towards frameworks which are more ‘developed’ in the sense that they involve more sophisticated financial and monetary infrastructure which allows the monetary authorities to exercise more precise monetary control.
+- over time they have moved towards frameworks that involve more sophisticated financial and monetary infrastructure which allows the monetary authorities to exercise more precise monetary control.